Position: Fly-in/Fly-out Clinical Therapist (Residential youth care)

 - Be a member in good standing and have current registration with a provincial licensing body.

 - Demonstrated experience working therapeutically with children and adolescents.

-- Understanding of modalities such as DBT, CBT, MI and trauma informed approaches to care.
+- Understanding of modalities such as DBT, CBT, MI and trauma informed approaches to care and intervention.

-- Experience working with clients who may be experiencing challenges such as self-harm, suicidal ideation, complex or acute trauma, or who may present with behaviours related to undiagnosed mental health concerns.
+- Experience working with individuals who may be experiencing challenges such as self-harm, suicidal ideation, complex or acute trauma, or who may present with behaviours related to undiagnosed mental health concerns.

 - Demonstrated confidence and ability to create and facilitate therapeutic sessions on a wide range of topics.

 - An ability to think outside of the box and work creatively with youth who may be resistant to traditional clinical approaches.